PhD PoliticsApply now

 The department has a strong tradition of advising, informing and debating policy with key decision-makers at Scottish, UK, European and international levels, and has a notable concentration of political theorists.

 Our Politics and International Relations department at the University of Edinburgh is one of the leading centres of research excellence in the UK, ranked in the top 10 in the 2014 Research Excellence Framework (REF).
 We are one of only three Politics and International Relations departments in the UK to achieve 100% 4* (the top ranking) for research environment.
-Amongst UK universities, we placed 6th in the 2015 QS World University Ranking.
+Amongst UK universities, we placed 7th in the 2022 QS World University Ranking by subject.

 Our stimulating intellectual community